Traffic on Third Mainland Bridge – problems and solutions after 20 years of operation

 1. History of Third Mainland Bridge

 Third Mainland Bridge was built by Julius Berger Nigeria PLC and opened for traffic in 1990 under the government of President Ibrahim Babangida (1985-1993).
 His full name is Ibrahim Badamasi Babangida, which explains why the bridge is also called IBB bridge.
-Third Mainland Bridge is actually unofficial name of this construction as it is the third bridge that links the mainland to Lagos Island.
+Third Mainland Bridge is actually the unofficial name of this construction as it is the third bridge that links the mainland to Lagos Island.

 The official name of 3rd mainland bridge is IBB Bridge